ChaoHuang-CH/ChaoHuang-CH.github.io/index.md

 Chao Huang is an Ph.D. student (Sep.
 01 2019~now) at College of Aeronautics and Engineering, Kent State University, Ohio, USA.
 He is studying in the [Cognitive Robotics and AI lab][Cognitive Robotics and AI lab] (CRAI) for Human-Robot Interaction, Multi-agent Reinforcement Learning and Meta Learning, advised by [Prof. Rui Liu][Prof. Rui Liu].

 Advised by Prof. Jie Tian, in the [Institute of Automation, Chinese Academy of Science][Institute of Automation, Chinese Academy of Science] he received Master degree in 2019 July.
-Chao Huang graduated from  [BeiHang University][BeiHang University] and received his Bacheloe's degree, China, at 2016 July.
+Chao Huang graduated and received his Bacheloe's degree, China, at 2016 July.

 <h1> Recent News </h1>